State University of New York College of Environmental Science and Forestry

-The State University of New York College of Environmental Science and Forestry (ESF) is a public research university in Syracuse, New York, focused on the environment and natural resources.
+The State University of New York College of Environmental Science and Forestry (ESF) is a public research university in Syracuse, New York, United States focused on the environment and natural resources.
 It is part of the State University of New York (SUNY) system.
-ESF is immediately adjacent to Syracuse University, within which it was founded, and with which it maintains a special relationship.
-It is classified among "R2: Doctoral Universities – High research activity".
+ESF is immediately adjacent to Syracuse University, within which it was founded, and with which it maintains a special relationship - students take classes at other SU colleges, graduate together, share common student life (except NCAA sports participation), and until 2011 lived exclusively in SU housing.
+ESF is classified as a "Mixed Baccalaureate" institution, with an "R2: High Research Spending and Doctorate Production" designation.
 ESF operates education and research facilities also in the Adirondack Park (including the Ranger School in Wanakena), the Thousand Islands, elsewhere in Central New York, and Costa Rica.
 The college's curricula focus on the understanding, management, and sustainability of the environment and natural resources.

 History

 Founding

 The New York State College of Forestry at Syracuse University was established on July 28, 1911, through a bill signed by New York Governor John Alden Dix.
 The previous year, Governor Charles Hughes had vetoed a bill authorizing such a college.
 Both bills followed the state's defunding in 1903 of the New York State College of Forestry at Cornell University.
 Originally a unit of Syracuse University, in 1913, the college was made a separate, legal entity.

 Hunter Mountain, Twilight (1866) by Hudson River School artist Sanford Robinson Gifford, showing the devastation wrought by years of tanbarking and logging.

 Syracuse native and constitutional lawyer Louis Marshall, with a summer residence at Knollwood Club on Saranac Lake and a prime mover for the establishment of the Adirondack and Catskill Forest Preserve (New York), became a Syracuse University Trustee in 1910.
 He confided in Chancellor James R. Day his desire to have an agricultural and forestry school at the university, and by 1911 his efforts resulted in a New York State bill to fund the project: the aforementioned appropriation bill signed by Governor Dix.
 Marshall was elected president of the college's board of trustees at its first meeting, in 1911; at the time of his death, eighteen years later, he was still president of the board.